What else can I do with an architecture degree?

 Architecture graduates tend to be perfectionists, as it is crucial for original plans to be faultless in order for a project to succeed.
 This means that they would do very well in careers that require mathematical precision, such as finance, accounting and computer programming.

 They are also used to having to think laterally.
 If something doesn’t work on the build, they will have to think of ways of getting round the problem.
-This would make them ideal for roles in the armed forces, civil service, or education.
+This would make them ideal for roles in the armed forces, Civil Service, or education.

-Other relevant jobs include:
+Other possible careers include: